anader123/podcast-pools/README.md

 ## Description

-Podcast Pools allows for podcast creators to capture value by having their fans lock up stablecoins into a no loss lottery where the prize is an NFT that represents that week’s episode.
-Similar to Patreon, people can contribute money to creators they support, but instead of directly donating money, they are instead giving the interest earned by their assets for a chance to win a tokenized episode.
+Podcast Pools allows for podcast creators to capture value by having their fans lock up stablecoins into a [no loss lottery](https://en.wikipedia.org/wiki/Prize-linked_savings_account) where the prize is an NFT that represents that week’s episode.
+Similar to Patreon, people can contribute to creators they support, but instead of directly donating money, they are instead giving the interest earned by their assets for a chance to win a tokenized episode.

 ## Project Highlights